 Peru - ECommercePeru - ECommerce

-Several e-marketplaces are taking advantage of these opportunities in Peru, with the most important businesses as follows:
+Several domestic e-marketplaces are taking advantage of eCommerce opportunities in Peru.
+Some of the most popular sites being those that follow:

 Mercado Libre: Online platform in Latin America and Portugal for buying and selling a wide range of items.
-It has two types of accounts: free and paid-for.
+It has two types of accounts: free and paid.

 OLX: Classified ad platform present in 114 countries, especially in emerging markets, which puts buyers in contact with sellers.